evroon/mav-gate-detection/README.md

 pip3 install numpy opencv-python imageio matplotlib pillow
 ```

+The code can be run simply by using: `python3 main.py`

 A dataset containing images must be put in the root folder in a directory called `WashingtonOBRace`.
 The images must be called `gate_*.png` and `mask_*.png` for the gates and masks, respectively.
 The output images will be stored in the `results` directory.